autodesk-platform-services/application-management-api-sample/README.md

 ## Configuration

 1. Click on create keypair.js button to create a new key pair.
 1. The previous step will create a `jwks.json` file.
 Upload this file to your server (for testing purposes, a simple way to host a text file is on [gist.github.com](https://gist.github.com)).
 How you choose to host your public keyset is up to you, but the keyset must be publicly accessible on the internet and your server must respond with raw JSON.
+Copy the raw json.
 1. Visit the app settings page in the [Developer Portal](https://aps.autodesk.com) and enter the URL of your public keyset in the "JWKS URI" field.
    Note:- Please make sure that you select Application Management API from the list of APIs dropdown list.
 1. Add your application's `client_id` and `client_secret` to the secret manager (if you have not yet customized the mock secrets manager, you will do this by editing `secrets.json`).